-- final product check, for example, nutritional analysis to ensure compliance with finished product nutritional data - final product check, for example, taste panel to ensure compliance with customer organoleptic attributes - final product check, for example, gluten free test to ensure meets gluten free status - goods in, salmonella test on incoming chocolate to ensure salmonella free - final product check, for example water activity to ensure meets safety criteria
+- nutritional analysis to ensure compliance with finished product nutritional data - taste panel to ensure compliance with customer organoleptic attributes - gluten free test to ensure meets gluten free status - salmonella test on incoming chocolate to ensure salmonella free - water activity to ensure meets safety criteria

 The monitoring activity needs to include the relevant test method, frequency, and sampling method.
-For example: a 100g sample from each batch of chocolate received on site is to be taken aseptically on the day of receipt and sent to the micro lab for a salmonella analysis; whilst the result is awaited the chocolate is to be marked up as 'do not use'.
+For example, a 100g sample from each batch of chocolate received on site is to be taken aseptically on the day of receipt and sent to the micro lab for a salmonella analysis; whilst the result is awaited the chocolate is to be marked up as 'do not use'.
 Once a salmonella clear result has been received the batch can be released to production.

-- S2.36: Select a suitable test method, depending on the purpose of the test - S2.37: Analyse test results to confirm nutritional requirements and ensure product safety
+S2.36: Select a suitable test method, depending on the purpose of the test

+S2.37: Analyse test results to confirm nutritional requirements and ensure product safety